|

 "Why

-would he do that?"
+would your father do that?"
+"Lots

 of reasons.
 My stepmother hates my guts.